zowe/docs-site/docs/user-guide/cli-install-configure-install-online-registry-proxy.md

 :::info Required role: systems administrator
 :::

-If your site functions behind a proxy server and blocks access to public registries, complete the following steps before you install Zowe CLI core and Zowe CLI plug-ins from your desired on-line registry.
+If your site functions behind a proxy server and blocks access to public registries, complete the following steps before you install Zowe CLI core and Zowe CLI plug-ins from your desired online registry.

 1. Contact your site administrator and obtain the IP address and port number to your proxy server.